-Alix Madigan-Yorkin produced Winter’s Bone, directed by Debra Granik and starring Jennifer Lawrence, which was the winner of the Grand Jury Prize for best dramatic feature at the Sundance Film Festival in 2010.
-She was nominated for an Academy Award in 2011 for best picture for Winter’s Bone, and the film received three other nominations.
-It also won The Gotham Award for Best Picture and two Film Independent Spirit Awards.
+Alix produced Winter’s Bone, directed by Debra Granik and starring Jennifer Lawrence, which was the winner of The Grand Jury Prize for best dramatic feature at the Sundance Film Festival in 2010.
+The film also received four Academy Award nominations, including best picture, won The Gotham Award for Best Picture and two Film Independent Spirit Awards.

-She has served in various producing capacities on films such as the cult comedy Smiley Face, directed by Gregg Araki and starring Anna Faris; Married Life, directed by Ira Sachs and starring Rachel McAdams and Pierce Brosnan; Cleaner, directed by Renny Harlin, starring Samuel L. Jackson and Ed Harris; Neil LaBute’s Your Friends and Neighbors, starring Ben Stiller and Natassja Kinski; Case 39, directed by Christian Alvert, starring Renee Zellweger, and Girl Most Likely starring Kristen Wiig and Annette Bening and directed by Shari Berman and Bob Pulcini, which was released in July 2013.
+She has served in various producing capacities on films such as the cult comedy Smiley Face, directed by Gregg Araki and starring Anna Faris; Married Life, directed by Ira Sachs; Neil LaBute’s Your Friends and Neighbors and Girl Most Likely, starring Kristen Wiig and Annette Bening, and directed by Shari Berman and Bob Pulcini.

-Alix’s first produced movie was Sunday, directed by Jonathan Nossiter, which won The Grand Jury Prize for best dramatic feature and the Waldo Salt Screenwriting Award in the 1997 Sundance Film Festival.
+Alex’s first producer role was for Sunday, directed by Jonathan Nossiter, which won The Grand Jury Prize for best dramatic feature and the Waldo Salt Screenwriting Award at the 1997 Sundance Film Festival.